oasislabs/oasis.js/README.md

 lerna version  # bumps package numbers and creates a commit
 ```

-Get the PR approved and submit it.
-Then pull the newly-update master
+Get the PR approved and merge it.
+Then pull the newly-updated master
 and push packages from it to npm:

 ```sh